CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/modding-guides/world-editing/native-interactions-framework/overview.md

 * [Mirror](interactions-with-props.md): Leaning in front of mirror, with appearance changing and facial expression options.
 Requires mirror device and mirror /reflection mesh props
 * [Billiard](interactions-with-props.md): Simple billiard playing interaction, either sinking the ball or not.
 Requires balls and stick props
 * [Meditate](interaction-settings.md): A simple sitting down on the floor animation, applies a buff
-* [Dance](interaction-settings.md): Indefinite dancing animation, in the players current position
+* [Dance](interaction-settings.md): Indefinite dancing animation, at the players current position
 * [Chair](interaction-settings.md): Sitting down, with a bit tighter entering / exiting animation, making it well suited for sitting with a table in front
 * [Lean](interaction-settings.md): Leaning over a railing, optionally also with smoking
 * [Netrunner Chair](interaction-settings.md): Leaned back sitting animation suited for netrunner / ripperdoc chairs